richiebotteri/appwrite-demo-case/README.md

-# appwrite-demo-case
+# watchthis-appwrite-demo
 Appwrite is a self-hosted open-source BaaS platform that provides developers with all the core APIs required to build any application.
-This project will demonstrate how can use Appwrite in practice.
+In this project we will create a movie database that will demonstrate how Appwrite can be used in practice with vanilla javascript.